BourgondAries/eighty/readme.md

 # Eighty #

-Eighty takes one parameter: the minimal line count.
+Eighty takes one parameter: the minimal character-per-line count.
 If the parameter is not given, then the line count will be 80.
 Eighty reads from the standard input:

 	echo "hello world" | ./eighty 5